Nelson Mandela Children's Fund: History

 "The children asked me why I love them.
 This astounded me, and I asked them why they asked this, and they said that because every time I get money from overseas, I share it with them."

 Upon founding the organisation, he pledged to donate one-third of his salary to NMCF, and began fundraising.

-The Nelson Mandela Children's Fund strives to change the way society treats its children and youth.
+The Nelson Mandela Children's Fund says it strives to change the way society treats its children and youth.
 This long-term vision captures the central role society plays in shaping children's lives and the mission is to give voice and dignity to the African child by building a rights-based movement.